How do I get better tempo in my Golf Swing

 Orange Whip

-The Orange Whip is a popular golf gadget that works great with for training your tempo and much more.
+The Orange Whip is a popular golf gadget that works great for training your tempo and much more.
 It’s been voted the #1 teaching and training aid on both the PGA and LPGA tour!
 We put it on our list of the best golf training aids.

 The shaft coordinates the rhythm between your arms, upper body, and lower body.
 Use this device to swing over and over to develop the perfect tempo and balanced swing to produce consistent shots on the golf course.